pin-storage/estuary-docusaurus/legacy/tutorial-get-an-api-key.md

 # Get an API key

 As a developer you have probably used API keys before.
-Estuary provides a unique identifier used to authenticate a user, developer, or calling program to an application programming interface we have created.
+Pin.Storage provides a unique identifier used to authenticate a user, developer, or calling program to an application programming interface we have created.

 If you don't know what an API key is, this tutorial will be challenging for you, but you can reach out to us if you're stuck.
 API keys are the standard way to authenticate a project with an API rather than a human user. **It is also important you understand how to protect your API key/secrets from bad actors and abuse**.
 If this concept is foreign to you, you might be better off just using [https://pin-storage-web.vercel.app/](https://pin-storage-web.vercel.app/) and storing data through our website.